-Keep in mind, that the content of a mounted TrueCrypt volume is visible (accessible) to all logged on users.
-NTFS file/folder permissions can be set to prevent this, unless the volume is mounted as removable medium (see section Volume Mounted as Removable Medium) under a desktop edition of Windows Vista or later (sectors of a volume mounted as removable medium may be accessible at the volume level to users without administrator privileges, regardless of whether it is accessible to them at the file-system level).
+Keep in mind, that the content of a mounted VeraCrypt volume is visible (accessible) to all logged on users.
+NTFS file/folder permissions can be set to prevent this, unless the volume is mounted as removable medium (see section Volume Mounted as Removable Medium) under a desktop edition of Windows Vista or later (sectors of a volume mounted as removable medium may be accessible http://support.microsoft.com/en-US/windows-vista/What-is-Data-Execution-Prevention.

-^{} In this section (Malware), the phrase "data on the computer" means data on internal and external storage devices/media (including removable devices and network drives) connected to the computer.
+In this section (Malware), the phrase "data on the computer" means data on internal and external storage devices/media (including removable devices and network drives) connected to the computer.